All exception classes in Kotlin inherit the

 When you call this function, the compiler will know that the execution doesn't continue beyond the call:

-Another case where you may encounter this type is type inference.
+You may also encounter this type when dealing with type inference.
 The nullable variant of this type,

 Nothing?, has exactly one possible value, which is